Healing Power of Plant Extracts

 In Dr. Kelly Turner’s brilliant book, RADICAL REMISSION, she interviewed people who were diagnosed with a stage 4 poor prognostic cancer and did not use traditional oncology and went into complete remission.
 Dr. Turner found 9 common strategies used by these cancer victors, including a plant-based diet and use of herbal medicines.
 The other 7 strategies were psycho-spiritual: community involvement, sense of purpose, hope, etc.

-Our ancestors used to practice botanical medicine all day every day–in the kitchen.
-While we have a tendency to think of herbs as mysterious plant concoctions blended up for a very sick person by some eccentric older woman (the quintessential herbalist), in fact, our ancestors ate potent anti-cancer herbs in their diet and as seasonings each day.
+Our ancestors practiced botanical medicine all day every day–in the kitchen.
+We have a tendency to think of herbs as mysterious plant concoctions blended up for a very sick person by some eccentric older woman (the quintessential herbalist), in fact, our ancestors ate potent anti-cancer herbs in their diet and as seasonings each day.

 Columbus set sail in a mad suicidal adventure over the edge of the Earth in the unlikely event that he might find the Spice Islands, near India.
-Spices (a.k.a. seasonings, herbs, botanicals) have been used throughout history as a flavoring agent, preservative, and to cover the rotting stench of
+Spices (a.k.a. seasonings, herbs, botanicals) have been used throughout history as a flavoring agent, preservative, and to cover the rotting stench of unrefrigerated food.

-unrefrigerated food.
 As an unintentional by-product of using these seasoning agents our ancestors were able to keep the cancer incidence well below what we currently have.

 “Nature to be commanded must be obeyed.”
 Francis Bacon, founder of scientific research, circa 1500